-I’ve added a new Media section to the site—a curated collection of books, lectures, talks, and other resources that have influenced my work and thinking.
-It’s part recommendation list, part intellectual autobiography.
+I added a Media section to the site.
+It’s a collection of books, lectures, talks, and other resources that have influenced my work.
+Part recommendation list, part intellectual autobiography.

 Why Track This?

-We are, in large part, what we read and watch.
-The books that stay with us shape how we frame problems, what questions we find interesting, and even the vocabulary we use to think.
-I wanted a place to make that influence visible—both for myself and for anyone curious about the intellectual foundations behind the work on this site.
+We are, to a large extent, what we read and watch.
+The books that stay with us shape how we frame problems, what questions we find interesting, the vocabulary we use to think.
+I wanted a place to make that visible, both for myself and for anyone curious about the intellectual foundations behind the work here.

-The collection spans several domains: AI and machine learning, mathematics, computer science theory, programming languages, systems, and a smattering of science fiction and philosophy.
-These aren’t random—they reflect the threads I’ve been pulling on for years.
+The collection spans AI and machine learning, mathematics, CS theory, programming languages, systems, plus some science fiction and philosophy.
+These aren’t random.
+They reflect threads I’ve been pulling on for years.

 Some Highlights